Complete Guide to Sunnah Prayers & Worship

 And because it's the best day, it demands more from you.
 Not as a burden, but as an opportunity.

-The Prophet ﷺ had specific practices for Friday that, when followed, transform it from just another day into a weekly spiritual reset.
+The Prophet ﷺ had specific practices for Friday.

 Before you can pray any of these voluntary prayers, you need wudu—the ritual washing that purifies you and prepares you to stand before Allah.